“Who granted you the Embrace!?”

 GM: “Your brother was no less intransigent at first, but realized it would be less painful to humble himself and seek forgiveness.
 God hates the sin of pride and disciplines the proud.”

 Caroline: “Well, you don’t want to do that to me now, do you?”

 GM: “Certainly not, Caroline.
 I’m certain you’ll be far more reasonable than he was.”

 Caroline: She tests her influence.
 “I really learned my lesson from the experience—and did so without embarrassing the family.
 There’s not really any need to go to extremes.”

 GM: Her uncle nods.
 “I still need to know where you were, Caroline.
 I’ve had Ferris and other investigators looking all over for you.
 One of them has yet to report back.”

 Caroline: “I lost my phone in the crowd and got pulled away from Aimee.
 Not really unexpected—I’d been drinking too much as it was.
-It took me hours to make it home with no money in the crowds, and I didn’t want anyone in the family to see me that way, so I went and stayed somewhere off the radar until I could sleep it off and come see you to tell you what happened.”
+It took me hours to make it home with no money in the crowds.
+I didn’t want anyone in the family to see me that way.
+So I went and stayed somewhere off the radar until I could sleep it off and come see you to tell you what happened.”

 GM: Caroline’s uncle nods again.
 “That was prudent of you.
 As prudent as could be managed under the circumstances.
 But attending Decadence… you knew full well that the church is opposed to the festival, and that my will is the church’s.”